China says extremely concerned after latest North Korea threats

 North Korea says that it has the sovereign right to launch rockets for peaceful purposes, even though the multiple U.N. resolutions make this illegal under international law.

-The North has in the past said its nuclear programme was for peaceful purposes but has more recently boasted of becoming a nuclear weapons state.
+The North has in the past said its nuclear program was for peaceful purposes but has more recently boasted of becoming a nuclear weapons state.

 (Reporting by Koh Gui Qing and Ben Blanchard)